corbinlazarone/corbinlazarone/README.md

 Hi I'm Corbin 👋

 👾 About Me:
-  - I'm an Undergrad Student at LSUA studying Computer Science
+  - I'm an Undergrad Student at LSU studying Computer Science
   - My Instrests are in Systems Programming and Web Dev

 ⚡️ Work experience: